11 Sep 5 Things to Do if Your Car Runs Out of Gas on the Highway

 - Mach1 – If you run out of gas you can quickly download the Mach1 Services app and in just 2-3 minutes Mach1 will have someone en route to assist.
 Mach1 has background checked and qualified providers read to help you for all your roadside assistance needs.

 - Car Insurance – If you do not have AAA, it is a good idea to give your auto insurance company a call.
-Most auto insurance policies come with a towing provision that covers one tow per year, so you may choose to use this to get you to a gas station.
+Most auto insurance policies come with a towing provision that covers one tow per year.
+If not, you may want to check the cost for a tow truck and then decide to use this to get you to a gas station.

 - Friends or Family – While it may be unlikely that you run out of gas in a vicinity where friends or family can come to the rescue, it is at least worth giving them a call to apprise them of the situation if the first two calls do not pan out.
 At the very least, they should be able to help you by making some calls of their own.